-However, in order to determine the volume of balancing capacity to be procured for aFRR and mFRR, these capacities are to be transformed in Article 228 of the Federal Grid Code which specifies that the methodology to determine the balancing capacity to be procured for the different balancing services shall be determined in a separate document submitted to the regulator in parallel with this LFCBOA, and after a public consultation.
-This document, referred to by Elia as the "FRR Means", will also contain the result of the calculation when it concerns static calculations, i.e. values which remain fixed for at least one year.
+However, in order to determine the volume of balancing capacity to be procured for aFRR and mFRR, these capacities reserve capacity needs are to be transformed translated in volumes of balancing capacity to be procured, in accordance with Article 228211 of the Federal Grid Code which of Conduct.
+This article specifies that the methodology to determine the balancing capacity to be procured for the different balancing services shall be determined in a separate document submitted to the regulator in parallel with this LFCBOA, and after a public consultation.
+This document, referred to by Elia as the "FRR Means", will also contain, if applicable, the result of the calculation when it concerns static calculations, i.e. values which remain fixed for at least one year.

-4. Methodologies in accordance with Article 119 of the SOGL, but not referred to in Article 6(3)e of the SOGL
+4.7 Methodologies in accordance with Article 119 of the SOGL, but not referred to in Article 6(3)e of the SOGL

-4.1.
-LFC Block monitor in accordance with Article 134(1)
+4.1.7.1 LFC Block monitor in accordance with Article 134(1)